aparnaprasendran-dev/ecommerce-business-analytics/README.md

 # 🎯 Business Objectives

-This project aims to answer key business questions such as:
+This project answers key business questions such as:

 - How has revenue changed over time?
 - Which products generate the highest revenue?